WalsAI/LaneDetection/README.md

 # LaneDetection

-# Dataset Generation
+# After cloning the repository please make sure that you set the PYTHONPATH environment variable like this
-export PYTHONPATH=/teamspace/studios/this_studio/LaneDetection/DatasetGeneration/:/teamspace/studios/this_
+export PYTHONPATH=DatasetGeneration/:DatasetGeneration/Preprocessing/:Data/
-studio/LaneDetection/:/teamspace/studios/this_studio/LaneDetection/DatasetGeneration/Preprocessing/